 Description: Students will improve in all skill areas.
 Emphasis will be placed on using authentic materials to increase reading and listening skills.
 Higher level communication skills will be attained through a variety of oral and written activities and assignments.
 This course will be conducted in French, and students are expected to speak French at all times.
-Completion of this course will prepare all students to take the Advanced Placement® French Language and Culture exam.
+Completion of this course will prepare all students to take the Advanced Placement[®] French Language and Culture exam.

-Prerequisites: Honors French IV/French V
+Prerequisites: French III, Honors French III, French IV, or Honors French IV/French V